EVgo Will Begin NACS EV Charging Deployments in 2024

 Nearly 40% of EVgo’s stalls are powered by a 350kW EV charger, almost double the percentage a year ago.
 The company’s decision to do this was to best serve vehicle models with the most advanced battery technology and high peak charge rates.

 Autocharge+ is EVgo’s streamlined payment feature that allows drivers to plug in and initiate a charge without the use of an app, credit card, or RFID card, removing a formerly troublesome EV charging payments barrier.
-Both Tesla and future non-Tesla NACS vehicles will be able to use Autocharge+, which mirrors the Plug and Charge experience.
-Autocharge+ is available to over 50 vehicle models, including all Tesla models today that are compatible with the CCS adapter made by Tesla.
+Future NACS vehicles will be able to use Autocharge+, which mirrors the Plug and Charge experience.
+Autocharge+ is available to over 50 vehicle models, including all models today that are compatible with the CCS adapter.

 EVgo is one of America’s largest public fast charging providers, featuring over 1,000 fast charging locations across more than 35 US states, and growing fast.
 Its network includes stations built through EVgo eXtend™, its white label service offering.